yohannes2025/project3/README.md

 Building a strong brand is vital for attracting and retaining users.

 ### Scalability
-Preparing for future growth is essential to accommodate a user.
+Preparing for future growth is essential to accommodate more users.

 ## Pre development